...

 This guide has been created to help you understand how data breaches can occur via Dropbox and other software that is used within a workplace.
 It also includes information on what you can do if you have personal data compromised by a data breach.
 It will also introduce you to terminologies such as data subject, data processor and data controller.

 If any of the information that is present in this guide is helpful to you and you want to ask more questions.
-You can contact us today, and our advisors can aid you through the claims process.
+You can contact us today, and our advisors can aid you through the data breach claims process.
 This is how you can contact us:

 Select A Section